Darwin Core conceptual model

 • Since a Survey is a type of Event, it happens at a Location, can be conducted by an Agent, and can participate in an Event hierarchy, all as described in the Event section.
 The Event hierarchy relationships in the diagram are labeled with “happened during”.

 • Complex structured Surveys can be expressed through an Event hierarchy.
-For example, a regional monitoring program (Survey) could consist of multiple repeated Surveys with the same or distinct Protocols conducted by different groups of people (Agents) with distinct devices (Agents) at specific sites.
+For example, a regional monitoring program (Survey) could consist of multiple repeated Surveys with the same or distinct Protocols conducted by different groups of people (Agents) with distinct devices (Agents) at specific sites (Locations).

 • Being a special type of Event, a Survey has special characteristics in addition to those due to its Event nature.
-These characteristics are defined in the list of terms for the Humboldt Extension to Darwin Core.
+Many of these characteristics are defined in the list of terms for the Humboldt Extension to Darwin Core.

 Simplifications